Matsumi101/Translatorinator/README.md

 # Translatorinator
 PLEASE READ THE NOTES THANK YOU! <3
+1. Download the .rar file
-1. After launching, extract the folder
+2. Extract the folder
-2. Open folder and find the "WindowsApp1" .exe file (I wasn't able to change the name of the program
+3. Open folder and find the "WindowsApp1" .exe file (I wasn't able to change the name of the program
-3. Run the program
+4. Run the program
-4. Enjoy!
+5. Enjoy!

 Description:
 A small translator developed for EyeBonezD's comics and lore